wagnerjorge/psda/README.md

 dta$player_id <- factor(dta$player_id)
 head(dta)
 ```
 Next, we can obtain the center and radius of the polygon through the `paggreg` function.
-The only argument necessary is a dataset which has the first column as a factor (the class).
+The only argument necessary is a dataset that has the first column as a factor (the class).
 From `head` function we can show the first six symbolic polygonal individuals in center and radius representation.

 ```{r representation}
 center_radius <- paggreg(dta)